 virtuous and happy father of a numerous family.
-The morning beheld him in his paternal mansion, the lands of his forefathers stretching out before him rich in woods, and fields, and vine-yards.
-The evening saw him on a lonely and jutting rock, with no other canopy for his uncovered head, than the star-gemmed sky, whose light dimpled on the waters that were rushing over house, and woods, and pastures.
+The morning beheld him in his paternal mansion, the lands of his forefathers stretching out before him rich in woods, and fields, and vineyards.
+The evening saw him on a lonely and jutting rock, with no other canopy for his uncovered head than the star-gemmed sky, whose light dimpled on the waters that were rushing over house, and woods, and pastures.

-Wherefore then the cry of joy, the burst of exultation, the prayer of thanksgiving, that broke from the lips of Weimar?-He was not alone upon the rock-his wife and children were in his arms-in saving them he felt as if he had saved every thing.
+Wherefore, then, the cry of joy, the burst of exultation, the prayer of thanksgiving, that broke from the lips of Weimar?-He was not alone upon the rock-his wife and children were with him-in saving them he felt as if he had saved every thing.